Frank-GTH/WDAC-Applocker/README.md

 So I decided to use ‘Get-Applockerpolicy’ to see what was going on.
 Surprise, surprise: no Applocker configuration could be found but the ‘AuditOnly’ configuration from the MS script!
 So Applocker was effectively turned off.

-Turned out that adding Appplocker policies via CSP with a different Enforcement mode from the ‘AuditOnly’ mode set in the script did not get effectuated and errored out.
+Turned out that adding Appplocker policies via CSP with a different Enforcement mode than ‘AuditOnly’ mode (set in the script) did not get effectuated and errored out.
+But we could not add the extra ManagedInstaller rules in 'Enabled' mode during OSDcloud phase because we did not have any allow rules in that phase present.

 ![image](https://github.com/Frank-GTH/WDAC-Applocker/assets/119516706/1f2b7cdb-ec79-4f5d-97d5-6395a69077c5)